US STOCKS-Dow, S&P hit records in volatile trading

 NEW YORK, Nov 6 U.S. stocks edged up in a volatile session on Thursday, with the Dow and S&P 500 hitting fresh records on an indication that the European Central Bank would take more policy action if needed to boost a struggling euro zone economy.

 Major indexes fluctuated between positive and negative territory throughout the day.
 Cyclical shares, ones tied to the pace of economic growth, were among the strongest.
-Weak results from Qualcomm pressured chipmakers.
+Technology shares, however, fell as weak results from Qualcomm pressured chipmakers.

-ECB President Mario Draghi indicated support for additional measures to bolster the euro zone economy if necessary and said the ECB governing council was unanimous in its commitment to using unconventional measures.
+ECB President Mario Draghi indicated support for additional measures to support the euro zone economy, if necessary, and said the ECB governing council was unanimous in its commitment to using unconventional measures.

-The defensive telecom and utilities sectors were the weakest on the day, off 1.1 and 1.5 percent respectively.
+The market's two biggest defensive sectors, telecom and utilities, were the weakest on the day, off 1.1 and 1.5 percent respectively.
 Industrial shares rose 1 percent as the strongest sector of the day.

 Draghi "brought more clarity but there's still more to come out, and it isn't healthy to focus on hopes for stimulus instead of fundamentals," said Michael O'Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.

-The benchmark S&P 500 index was posting 68 new 52-week highs and 3 new lows; the Nasdaq Composite was recording 102 new highs and 52 new lows.
-(Editing by Bernadette Baum, James Dalgleish and Cynthia Osterman)
+The benchmark S&P 500 index posted 67 new 52-week highs and three new lows; the Nasdaq Composite recorded 93 new highs and 51 new lows.
+(Editing by Bernadette Baum and James Dalgleish)

 * Dow flat, S&P up 0.01 pct, Nasdaq up 0.04 pct (Adds details, updates prices)